-Endoscopic surgery is a technique that uses optical telescopes with video imaging to allow visualization of surgical sites not readily accessible.
+Endoscopic surgery employs optical telescopes with video imaging to allow visualization of surgical sites not readily accessible.
 The laser allows pinpoint accuracy in dissection with minimal bleeding and more rapid healing.

 Muscles are released with the laser to minimize frown lines and allow upward rotation of the brow and forehead.
 After mobilization, tissue is rotated upward and fixed with sutures that raise the forehead and brow.
 No skin is removed.
 The lifting is dependent upon a rotation of the forehead and scalp rather than excision.

 Possible problems include damage to one of the fine motor nerves that control movement of the forehead.
-This is unusual, and fortunately, when it occurs, generally resolves although resolution can take months in extreme cases.
-Rarely, sutures used for fixation may get infected requiring removal.
+This is unusual.
+And fortunately, when it occurs, it generally resolves.
+Although resolution can take months in extreme cases.
+Rarely, sutures used for fixation may get infected, requiring removal.

 Dr. Tobin’s experience with the endoscopic forehead lift has been positive.
 He has used it both as an isolated procedure and also in conjunction with traditional facelifting surgery.
-While the results are not as dramatic as those seen with the extended subperiosteal coronal lift (discussed later) , we do feel that they are almost equal to the open techniques of forehead, brow or coronal lifts.
+The results are not as dramatic as those seen with the extended subperiosteal coronal lift (discussed later).
+But we do feel that they are almost equal to the open techniques of forehead, brow, or coronal lifts.